ariacorrente/kdeServiceMenuOpensubtitles/README.md

 ## Description ##

-This is a KDE service menu to download subtitles from opensubtitles.org.
+This is a KDE service menu to download subtitles from [opensubtitles.org][0].

-Just right click on a video file -> actions -> download subtitle, it will show you a list of subtitles.
+Just right click on a video file -> actions -> download subtitle from OpenSubtitles.org, it will show you a list of subtitles.
 Select one and it will be downloaded and saved with the same name as the video (with a subtitle extension of course), so your player will detect automatically the subtitle.

-The search is done extracting a hash from the file, this way you will get the correct subtitle for sure (no more async problems).
+The search is done extracting a hash from the file, this way you will get the correct subtitle for sure.

 The default language is english, you can change it in the python file.

-Thank you to opensubtitles.org for that great service.
+Thank you to [opensubtitles.org][0] for that great service, it's also possible to help them [uploading subtitles][1].

 ## Install ##